jmdejong/brokkenize/brokken_style_guide.md

 - Brokken is not very clear what is 'too long', but a rule-of-thumb might be 80 characters.

+Don't auto-wrap lines; these won't compile when entered as-is in a compiler.
+Instead, split your line into shorter lines, or use `\` to continue a long string on the next line.

 _Tip: Make your monospace font pointsize smaller, so more source code fits on a line._

 ### BABO: Blanks around Binary Operators